Skip to main content

 Highlights

-- Banking conditions remained satisfactory through second quarter 2025.
+• Banking conditions remained satisfactory through third quarter 2025.

-- Loan growth picked up both overall and for most major loan categories except consumer loans.
+• Loan growth picked up, both overall and for most major loan categories except Eleventh District banks’ consumer loans.

-- Equity capital ratios rose on both higher retained earnings and lower unrealized losses on available-for-sale securities.
+• Equity capital ratios continued to increase on higher retained earnings and lower unrealized losses on available-for-sale securities.

 Charts